uiuc-bdeep/racial_discrimination_project/README.md

 Project is currently using Python2

 Specify a virtualenv that with python2:

 	virtualenv env -p /usr/bin/python2

 Activate it with:

 	source env/bin/activate

 ### Set Project Parameters
-Modify the parameters in parameters.json
+Modify the parameters in parameters.json to point to folders on your machine.

+And then ignore the parameters.json file even though it has been checked in:

+	git update-index --assume-unchanged parameters.json